PrEP (Generic Truvada)

 • Women who have sex with bisexual men and transgender women.

-• Women with an HIV-positive partner or their partner's HIV status is not known.
+• Women with an HIV-positive partner or whose partner's HIV status is not known.

 • Women with multiple partners.